 The new AS and A-level courses ensuring that students see the links between different areas of maths and to apply their maths skills across all areas.

-The AS Level qualification involves methods and topics that are used in the sciences, geography, psychology, business studies and law.
+Year 1 involves methods and topics that are used in the sciences, geography, psychology, business studies and law.

 The A Level qualification is essential for a degree in the subject and suggested for related higher education courses, especially engineering, architecture, medicine, accountancy, economics, sciences and computer science.